plancomps/CBS-beta/CBS-beta/Delft-preview.md

 ### Languages-beta

-- Replace `Funcons-beta` by symbolic links
+- Replace `Funcons-beta` by symbolic links on GitHub.

 #### MiniJava